Biography

 Outside of work, I joined a local masters swimming club, East Anglian Swallow Tails (EAST), in 2019 and became Membership Secretary later that year, a role I held for two years.
 I entered around four or five competitions a year and have been ranked as high as third in my age group nationally in my best event, the 50m freestyle, with a personal best time of 24.41.
 Since moving to Cumbria in 2021, I joined the masters’ squad at my now-local Workington Swimming Club.

 I train regularly at the gym to aid my swimming and aim to attend at least three weekly weight sessions.
-In 2022, I started an online course to become a qualified Personal Trainer, building on my 20 years of experience in weight training and hoping to share my knowledge and enthusiasm for fitness with the local community.
+In 2022, I started an online course to become a qualified Personal Trainer, building on my 20 years of experience in weight training and competitive swimming.
+I achieved my Level 2 (Gym Instructor) and Level 3 (Personal Trainer) certifications in April 2024 and began using them by running group land training sessions for swimmers at Workington Swimming Club.

 Aside from work and fitness, I’m an avid PC gamer.
 I used to play a lot of Counter-Strike: Global Offensive, but my friends and I eventually got bored of it.
 I’ve been playing Overwatch since season 2, as well as various other games such as Assassin’s Creed: Odyssey, Sniper Elite, Ghost Recon Wildlands and recently the latest COD: Modern Warfare.